The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-getting-started.md

 GenomeSuite Analyzer runs on the [Amazon Web Services (AWS)](https://aws.amazon.com/) platform.
 If you do not have an AWS account, start with [Create an AWS Account](#create-an-aws-account).
 If you do have an AWS account, you can skip to the step [Log into Your AWS Account](#log-into-your-aws-account).

-Some steps are identified as a “**one-time step**”.
+Some steps are identified as a “*one-time step*”.
 This means you should only have to perform this step once during initial setup.

 GenomeSuite Analyzer can process POD5, FAST5 or BAM files.
 You will have to choose one filetype for each run.

 ## Create an AWS account

-This is a **one-time** step.
+This is a *one-time step*.

 To create an AWS account: